What is the fastest way to lose weight?

 Reviewed by: Colleen Dwyer

 Speed is not ‘of the essence’ when it comes to losing weight.
-There isn’t any point losing 6lb a week for two weeks if during the subsequent four weeks you gain the 12lb you’ve lost.
+There isn’t any point thinking “how to lose 3lb a week” or “how to lose 6lb a week” for two weeks if during the subsequent four weeks you gain the 6lb or 12lb you’ve lost.
 You’d have to agree that this is not ‘the fastest way to lose weight’ wouldn’t you?

 Changing what you eat because the food you seem to like always seems to make you gain weight can be an awful experience involving craving the foods you’re missing, feeling deprived and hungry all the time, and, quite frankly, miserable.
 It only lasts for as long as you can sustain the willpower and makes days and nights out, celebration and parties, and simple pleasures in life seem pointless.

 On the other hand, changing what you eat because you understand that you were addicted to the foods that made you gain weight, and by understanding that the addiction corrupted your natural tastes and preferences, makes it easy for you to ditch the problem foods whilst continuing to smile, enjoy life, party, and have fun.
 Weight loss and weight control becomes easy and enjoyable and, even more importantly life long.